 During namespace stripping, the base URI of the document is lost.
 This means that in rare situations, relatively referenced resources like images or programlistings can be processed incorrectly.
-The stylesheets attempt to compensate for this problem, but it is possible that there are corner cases where they will fail.
+The stylesheets attempt to compensate for this problem, but that is not always possible.
+When an XSLT processor other than Saxon or Xalan is used, a warning message is generated: